Trout, otter and Freshwater pearl mussel in sight

 Synergies achieve multiple objectives

-The restoration measures within Improve Aquatic LIFE and the work of the municipalities and other organizations complement each other and provide synergy effects that together contribute to achieving the conservation objectives in Lyckebyån’s Natura 2000 areas, favorable conservation status for designated species and habitats and the environmental quality standard good ecological status according to the EU Water Framework Directive.
+The measures within Improve Aquatic LIFE and the work of the municipalities and other organizations complement each other and provide synergy effects that together contribute to achieving the conservation objectives in River Lyckebyån’s Natura 2000 areas, favorable conservation status for designated species and habitats and the environmental quality standard good ecological status according to the EU Water Directive.

 Freshwater pearl mussel survival depends on host fish